Jason Chadwick

 Abstract

 We present a general method to quickly generate high-fidelity control pulses for any continuously-parameterized set of quantum gates after calibrating a small number of reference pulses.
-We pick several reference operations in the gate family of interest and directly optimize pulses that implement these operations, then iteratively re-optimize these reference pulses to guide pulse shapes to be similar for operations that are closely related.
-A straightforward interpolation method can then obtain pulses for arbitrary operations in the continuous set with high average fidelity.
-We demonstrate this procedure on the three-parameter Cartan decomposition of all two-qubit gates to obtain control pulses for any two-qubit gate, up to single-qubit operations, with consistently high fidelity.
-The method generalizes to any number of parameters and can be used with any pulse optimization algorithm.
+We find that interpolating between optimized control pulses for different quantum operations does not immediately yield a high-fidelity intermediate operation.
+To solve this problem, we propose a method to optimize control pulses specifically to provide good interpolations.
+We pick several reference operations in the gate family of interest and optimize pulses that implement these operations, then iteratively re-optimize the pulses to guide their shapes to be similar for operations that are closely related.
+Once this set of reference pulses is calibrated, we can use a straightforward linear interpolation method to instantly obtain high-fidelity pulses for arbitrary gates in the continuous operation space.

 Selected Figures